 So while the pros of turmeric curcumin far outweigh the small chance of indigestion, it is good to keep these in mind if you introduce curcumin into your diet – so introduce it slowly.

 I start every day with a smoothie made from veggies and fruit along with a big piece of whole turmeric root.
-I love the flavor and the health benefits.
-You may not want to go that far, so here’s another idea: begin with a cup of delicious Golden Milk Tea in the mornings to start (Recipe below).
+I love the flavor and health benefits.
+You may not want to go that far, so here’s another idea: begin with a cup of delicious Golden Milk Tea in the mornings to start.

 Golden Milk Tea